ignatisD/nearest-neighbor/README.md

  ];
 var neighbor = nearestNeighbor.NearestNeighborsIndex(home, neighbors);
 // neighbor will equal {x: 5, y: 5}, because {x: 5, y: 5} is
-// the nearest neighbor for {x: 6, y: 6} who is the home point
+// the nearest neighbor for {x: 6, y: 6} which is the home point
 ```
 <a name="module_nearestNeighbor..DistSquared"></a>